DIY Herringbone Table Top

 *there are plenty of methods online that will have you use a piece of plywood as a base and then either glue or nail your blocks to it in a herringbone pattern.
 I wanted to try gluing it up because I thought it might make for a better outcome.

 I started by laying out my wax paper to keep the glue from dripping out of the boards and sticking to the table.
 It was easiest to glue up two pieces at a time, clamp them, and allow them to set for 30 min before moving on.
 I have a limited number of clamps (and I couldn’t find two of them at the time!), so this part took a LONG time.
+I squared the sets up with my metal square, and clamped them to a couple of boards I screwed to my table to create a 90 degree jig.

 Once I had glued up 13 sets of two blocks, I decided I was happy with the length.
 I glued the 13 sets together, two sets (4 blocks) at a time.
 To get a solid bond with the glue, I used 4 strategically placed clamps.